-The same people who are thankful for the little things in life — like puppies, kittens, rainbows, and yes — Christmas tunes — are oftentimes the very same folks who try time and time again to create a festive atmosphere.
+The same people who are thankful for the little things in life — like puppies, kittens, rainbows, and yes — Christmas tunes — are oftentimes the very same folks who try time and time again to create a festive, enjoyable atmosphere.

 Whether they invite friends and family to participate in holiday activities or they are the ones hosting a party (or conversely doing the most work to organize someone else’s), these are the people that those who are narcissistic by nature or nurture choose to emotionally manipulate in order to use.

 Plagued with a logical disconnect from the full spectrum of human emotions, narcissistic individuals approach every social situation in life as if it’s a competition.
 If they are unhappy and bored but someone around them is acting light-hearted and joyous, nothing seems to anger them more.

 Mean-spirited, callous, or thoughtless individuals hate people who smile all the time and who (for the most part) live life with an infectious attitude of gratitude.
 When strangers meet this sort of person they tend to respond well to them — even during an otherwise stressful holiday season — because their aura radiates an appreciative affection for others who also live their lives by the golden rule.